Tumlingtar: Environment

 Tumlingtar was once a site of concern of the Nepalese because of the Arun III hydro-electric project.
-After Arun III established its head office for large 900 MW, this valley has become a centre of attraction for rest of the country.
+After Arun III established its head office for a large 900 MW project, this valley has become a centre of attraction for rest of the country.
 Arun III has the only gateway which is through Tumlingtar.
+It has a moderate temperature where during the summer the maximum temperature is 35 °C and in winter it can drop to 12 °C. The average temperature throughout the year is 28 °C.

 Religious places

 The area is also known for the temple of the Hindu goddess Manakamana, known as Manakamana of Tumlingtar, situated 2.5 km north of the Tumlingtar Airport.
 Radha-Krishna Temple is also at the middle of Tumlingtar bazar, where people have a lot of faith in, people visit temples especially in cultural and ritual festivals.